'We are not afraid': Young partygoers defy coronavirus rules for Berlin nightlife | DW | 21.08.2020

 The rise of coronavirus infections in Germany is said to be partly driven by people celebrating too much and not following social distancing rules.
 What’s it like in Berlin?
 DW’s Thomas Sparrow went to find out.

-It's nearly midnight in Berlin's central district and a group of young Bavarian tourists are enjoying the warm, summer weather at a bar in one the city's many courtyards.
+It's nearly midnight in central Berlin's and a group of young Bavarian tourists is enjoying the warm, summer weather at a bar in one of the city's many courtyards.

-Most of them are sitting tightly on a long, wooden bench, drinking one beer too many and talking loudly.
+Most of them are sitting tightly on a long, wooden bench, drinking beer and talking loudly.
 Social distancing is non-existent.
 There are no face masks.

 They tell us that the bar in their village was closed because of the coronavirus, so they decided to come to the capital to have some fun and "see the big, wide world.”